sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 java -jar gudusoft.dlineage.jar /t mssql /f path_to_sql_file
 ```

-## 3. Analyze data linege from a database
+## 3. Analyze data lineage from a database
 The dlineage tool can connect to the database instance and analyze the metadata to generate the data lineage automatically.